davidar/peruse/test/md/table-style-attributes.md

 I understand that one can play videos on one’s computer.
 I understand these videos come in many different formats.
 Every now and then I try to figure out what the Done Thing is, as far as playing movies on one’s Linux machine.

+(Really my eventual goal is to be able to *create* video on Linux, but I figured I’d start small, and see if I could just get *playback* working before trying something that is undoubtedly ten thousand times harder.)

 I finally found [RPMs] of [mplayer] that would consent to install themselves on a Red Hat 7.2 machine, and actually got it to play some videos.
 Amazing.
 But it’s a total pain in the ass to use due to rampant “themeing.” *Why do people do this?* They map this stupid shaped window with no titlebar (oh, sorry, your choice of a dozen stupidly-shaped windows without titlebars) all of which use fonts that are way too small to read.
 But, here’s the best part, there’s no way to raise the window to the top.
 So if another window ever gets on top of it, well, sorry, you’re out of luck.
 And half of the themes always map the window at the very bottom of the screen – conveniently *under* my panel where I can’t reach it.

 Resizing the window changes the aspect ratio of the video!
 Yeah, I’m sure someone has *ever* wanted that.